 These are the things you need for trekking Nepal – it’s a comprehensive list.
-You need to find a balance between having everything you need and traveling light!
+You need to find a balance between having everything you need and travelling light!
 If in doubt, leave it out!

 We recommend that your backpack weighs no more than 12-13kg, as our porters can safely carry a maximum of 25kg each and we assign one between two people (unless you pay for an extra porter).
-If you are trekking alone, your guide can carry up to 10kg for you.
-It’s possible to leave some of your things at your hotel in Kathmandu or Pokhara, and pick them up after your trek.
-Only take the things you need for trekking Nepal with you on the trek.
-Leave everything else behind.
+You’ll need to carry your own essentials in a daypack, to make sure they’re always handy.

 You don’t need to get everything before you arrive in Nepal.
 It’s often cheaper to buy your equipment in Nepal and there’s always time for a bit of shopping before your trek!
 Your guide can help you get what you need.